 Can I calibrate a log axis at 1 and 100?

-Yes, as long as both are visible and labeled.
-Two orders of magnitude apart is plenty.
-Wider intervals (e.g., 1 to 10000) are slightly more robust to pixel placement error, but 1-to-100 is fine for most charts.
+Yes, if both are visible and labeled.
+Two orders of magnitude is plenty.
+1-to-10000 is slightly more robust, but 1-to-100 is fine.

 Does DataFromChart support log axes?

-Yes — toggle the axis type in the AXES layer and enter the real values.
-The tool handles the log interpolation.
-See the pillar workflow guide for the full four-step method, and the section on log axes specifically in the tricky cases part of that guide.
+Yes — toggle the type in AXES and enter real values.
+See the pillar guide and the log axes section in tricky cases.

 My exported data is the right shape but wrong magnitude — what happened?

-You probably calibrated as linear when the axis is log.
-The shape is preserved because pixel order is preserved, but the values are linearly interpolated between your two endpoints.
-Re-calibrate with the axis type set to log.
+You calibrated as linear when the axis is log.
+Shape is preserved because pixel order is, but values are linearly interpolated.
+Re-calibrate with the axis set to log.

 CTA